TheBlockBox/HuntersNightmare/changelogs/1.x.x/Hunter's Dream 1.0.0-beta1 Changelog.md

 # Hunter's Dream 1.0.0-beta1 Changelog

 All new features and code changes since the last build (0.2.2)
-To see every little change, please head to our [GitHub](https://github.com/TheGamingLord/HuntersDream) and look at the changelog of all the [commits](https://github.com/TheGamingLord/HuntersDream/commits/master) since the 24th of August.//TODO different date
+To see every little change, please head to our [GitHub](https://github.com/TheGamingLord/HuntersDream) and look at the changelog of all the [commits](https://github.com/TheGamingLord/HuntersDream/commits/master) since the 24th of August.

 ## New features